Bias, belief, and objectivity

 Example two: What’s the truth about a literal six-day creation less than 10,000 years ago?

 Let’s say you’ve always been curious about how the earth, and the life on it, came to be; you wonder, “How old is the earth, and how did life come to pass?”
 You have lingering doubts about a literal six-day creation, but you’re not convinced evolution is the answer, either.
 Your subsequent “research” consists of three sources: 1) Michele Bachmann, 2) the minister of your neighborhood community church, and 3) a conservative Christian Bible commentary.
-In those cases, you already know what their answers are going to be, so in essence you have not conducted any real research at all.
+In those cases, you already know what their answers are going to be, so in essence you have not conducted any meaningful research at all.

 I hope you will not leave this post or focus your attention elsewhere until you have answered this question honestly.
 Please take a moment to consider this; I can assure you it’s worth your time.